BryanSchuetz/dai/faq.md

 ##  How many people work for DAI?

 Given the churn of projects and the mix of long- and short-term assignments, this is a moving target.
-But as of May 2020, we employ approximately 5,400 people worldwide, a large majority of them local staff.
+But as of December 2021, we employ approximately 5,000 people worldwide, a large majority of them local staff.

 ##  Who are your partners?